ShivamR0y/telegram-reddit-bot/README.md

 the extra files are created to host it on heroku, other services file requirements may vary.

-1 - add all the tokens in the tokens.py file. the API_KEY is the api key of your telegram bot as given by botfather, the ID is chat id of your logget group.
+1 - add all the tokens in the tokens.py file. the API_KEY is the api key of your telegram bot as given by botfather, the ID is chat id of your logger group.
+(A logger group is a telegram group you create with the bot to log all activities of the bot)
 2 - create a heroku account and connet the repo to it 3 - run and enjoy